Unit 4 - Practice Quiz

 A. Pre-order and In-order

-B. Post-order and Level-order
+B. Pre-order and Post-order

 C. In-order and Level-order